zbenmo/RLO/docs/Gymnasium/gym.md

-# Gym / Gymnasium
+# Gym/Gymnasium
 When we dive into RL we often discover that the environment is at least as important as the exact algorithm.
 Not to say that all algorithms are suitable in all situations, but most of us will probably use an existing RL library and hope for the best.

 The environment on the other hand is where we’ll spend our time to match it to the task we want to achieve.
-Gym / Gymnasium (Open AI and from now Farama foundation) is currently the de-facto standard for Python environments.
+Gym/Gymnasium (Open AI and from now Farama foundation) is currently the de-facto standard for Python environments.
 A lot of RL Python packages for agents / policies are dependent on Gym.
 As an example, ‘stable-baselines3’ (sb3 for short), is dependent on 'torch' but also on ‘gym’ (and on a few more packages).

 According to Gym, an environment has the following functionality: